-Sidcot School was founded in 1699 and is administered on the Quaker principles of truth, integrity, respect, simplicity, equality, and sustainability.
-These Quaker values, also called testimonies, are fundamental to the education in the School.
+Sidcot School was founded in 1699 by Headmaster William Jenkins and is administered on the Quaker principles of truth, integrity, respect, simplicity, equality, and sustainability.
+These Quaker values, also called testimonies, are fundamental to the education and the experience of all students in the School.

 Our respect for these testimonies means that we value each member of the community equally, which results in gentle, courteous, and friendly relationships between staff and pupils.
 We also expect the highest standards of commitment, truthfulness, and consideration for others.
 Our working ambience is rigorous but conducted in an atmosphere of mutual respect in which each person can master how to learn with integrity.